jonaagenilsen/Codius-config-files/README.md

 [/etc/hyper/config](https://raw.githubusercontent.com/jonaagenilsen/Codius-config-files/master/etc/hyper/config)

 ## Tips
+* Host your server on [https://cloud.google.com/free/](Google Cloud: "Free 12 Months or $300 free credit to get started with any GCP product").
 * If your host is a VM, it must support [nested virtualization](https://ilp-ix.link/1-2-1-selftest-fix/)
 * This is not Windows.
 Rarely you resolve problems in Linux by rebooting.
 * Update your system often: `yum update`